HOW DO KIDS LEARN AT TULA?

 Our students engage in a mix of interesting activities:

 Each program starts with diagnostics.
 Learners are then put on a personal learning path and given activities to explore concepts.
 They engage in practice exercises on their own to strengthen their ability to recall the concepts and solve related problems.

-Every session always ends with reflection where learners practice mindfulness techniques and reflect on what they achieved and learned that day, recording it in their journals.
-Learners who demonstrate high levels of certain traits are also recognised publicly by coaches during this time.
+Every session ends with reflection where learners practice mindfulness techniques and reflect on what they achieved and learned that day, recording it in their journals.
+Students who demonstrate high levels of certain traits are recognized by coaches during this time.